 Anyone been on an Autumn trip to Paris?
 I’m feeling very lucky: hot on the heels of three weeks away in France, I’m about to head to the country’s capital.
 This time it will just be for the day, to celebrate the 50th birthday of an old friend.
 Eurostar travel, a lunch at my friend’s favourite Parisian restaurant, and a climb up the Eiffel Tower are all on the agenda.
-We might even have a Paris photoshoot to capture our fun day.
-Exciting!

 I’ve done a bit of internet searching to find out what to expect from an Autumn trip to Paris.
 According to this Condé Nast feature, Autumn (Fall) is the best time of the year to visit: the place is quieter than in Spring and Summer, so it’s easier to visit the main attractions and enjoy a café on the outdoor terraces.
 Unlike in August or December, everywhere is open; the Palais-Royal Gardens, and Versailles, are particularly beautiful.